mikeygough/discogskiii-django/README.md

 * __DONE__ - Tailwind CSS Styling
 * __Subscribe to Market__ - I see this as a kind of challenge feature because I'm really not sure how to build it.
 I'd like a user to be able to subscribe to a market and receive updates when that market changes.
 I.E. a new offer is placed in the market.
 I think that [Django has their own email service](https://docs.djangoproject.com/en/4.2/topics/email/).
 * __Market Statistics__ - See new listings, order books with the highest price, lowest price, most orders, etc.
+* __Order Book Sorting__ - Enable sorting by price or condition through the table headers.
 * __React Components__ - Implement at least one React component!
 But I might kick this down the road since it may be more beneficial to finish my React course before I start slinging around sloppy code.